prathor2/CSGO-Analysis_Tool/README.md

 After processing the data, the interface would present the findings in an easy-to-understand format.
 This includes a statement of whether entering via the boundary is a common strategy, the average timer for entering a location with specified weapons, and a heatmap indicating suspected player positions.

-We estimate that this interface could be developed in less than one week, utilizing modern web development frameworks like Flask or Django for the back-end, and Bootstrap or React for the front-end.
+I estimate that this interface could be developed in less than one week, utilizing modern web development frameworks like Flask or Django for the back-end, and Bootstrap or React for the front-end.
 This solution would empower our coaching staff to gain insights from the game state data directly, enhancing their ability to make informed decisions and strategic plans.